papaizsolti02/papaizsolti02/README.md

 ## 🚀 About Me:
 🎯 BI/SQL Developer at **PwC Romania**
 🎓 Master's student in **Data Analysis and Modeling** at Babes-Bolyai University
+🎓 Bachelor's Degree in **Computer Science** at Babes-Bolyai University
 🔍 Passionate about transforming data into actionable insights, designing data solutions, and optimizing processes.

 ---